luizfiorindi/luizfiorindi/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Clean Code and Clean Arqhitecture.
+- 🌱 I’m currently learning Clean Code and Clean Arqhitecture and DevOps.
 - 👯 I’m looking to collaborate on JavaScript or TypeScript projects.
 - 🤔 I’m looking for help with any projects in JS, TS, Delphi, and PHP.
 - 💬 Ask me about Delphi, PHP, SQL Server.